HVAC Replacement Preparations

 Setting up the Area for an HVAC Replacement

 First, the crew will protect all flooring in applicable work areas by laying drop cloths and/or protective paper.
 Next, they should move furniture and other household belongings near the work areas to a safe location and out of the way.
 Because there may be some dust created during the installation, heavy furniture and other household items that cannot be moved should be covered with plastic for protection.
 After ensuring all flooring and household items are protected, the crew will bring in their tools and begin the project.

-Replacing the Old HVAC System
+Replacing Old HVAC Systems

 Before replacing your new HVAC system, the crew must first replace the old equipment with your new air conditioner and heating unit.
 This may involve gaining access to attic areas, crawl spaces, and basements that typically house the HVAC system.
 After cutting the power to the HVAC unit, the crew will remove any refrigerant from the AC system and begin disassembling and removing the old equipment.